 Table of Contents

-The danger of a dead animal
+The danger of dead rats in your house or garden

 Check also: